 There is an upgrade available (only to the SX I believe) called the IAC (Integrated Armoured Cab).
 This has been ordered for the German Army, but even this does not offer the level of protection that is really required when operating in situations like Iraq and Afghanistan

-I have always thought that logistic vehicles should be protected as well as, if not better than combat vehicles, as they will always be a target and without adequate protection they are a soft target and will result in unnecessary death and serious injury.
-The Germans, (as with most things military) have realised this, and along with the vast majority of their military vehicles are being replaced with new and improved version, that are better suited to modern asymmetrical type warfare.
+I have always thought that logistic vehicles should be protected as well as, if not better than combat vehicles, as they will always be a target and without adequate protection, they are a soft target and will result in unnecessary death and serious injury.
+The Germans, (as with most things military) have realised this, and along with the vast majority of their military vehicles are being replaced with a new and improved versions, that are better suited to modern asymmetrical type warfare.
 In the case of the logistics fleet, MAN and joined forces with Rheinmetall Landsystems to form a new company called RMMV, to take the design of armoured logistics vehicles to the next level.
-The first vehicle from this merged company is the Wisent.
+The first vehicle from this merged company is Wisent.

 More detail here

 Well, that’s the “Brief History” over with… As I keep saying I had big plans for this post but time has beaten me.